The SACE

 Year 10

-Year 10: 10 Stage 1 Credits achieved through the SACE compulsory subject Exploring Identity and Futures
+Year 10: 10 Stage 1 Credits (in one semester) achieved through the SACE compulsory subject Exploring Identity and Futures (EIF)

 Year 11

-Year 11: 110 Stage 1 Credits achieved through a combination of year long and semesterised subjects
+Students must complete a total of 120 Stage 1 or 2 Credits through a combination of year long and semesterised subjects.

-10 Stage 2 credits achieved through the SACE compulsory Research Project/Activating Identities and Futures (TBC)
+Compulsory: 10 Stage 2 credits achieved through the SACE compulsory subject Activating Identities and Futures (AIF)

 Year 12